nagyesta/abort-mission/README.md

 If you are still not convinced, you can trust the ancient proverb saying:

+> [!TIP]
->"Shoot for the Moon, and even if you miss, you can at least stop running your failing tests early."
+> "Shoot for the Moon, and even if you miss, you can at least stop running your failing tests early."

 ## Installation